reliable-agents/optillm/README.md

 > [!NOTE]
 > You'll later need to specify a model name in the OpenAI client configuration.
 Since llama-server was started with a single model, you can choose any name you want.

-To start the proxy with `vllm`, first spin up the OpenAI-compatible server with:
+To use the proxy with vLLM, first spin up the OpenAI-compatible server with:

 ```shell
 vllm serve {MODEL_NAME}